jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

     (ii) set out different fit and proper person assessments for different classes of rail documents, applicants, or licence holders:
   (c) provide for the issue, endorsement, alteration, replacement, surrender, expiry, suspension, and revocation of rail documents.
 (4) Subject to the rules, a rail document may be issued, or a document may be recognised as a rail document, by the Director for a period, and subject to the conditions, that the Director considers appropriate in each particular case.
+(5) Ordinary rules under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 54 Other provisions concerning ordinary rules
 (1) An ordinary rule may apply generally or to different classes of persons or things, or to the same class of person or things in different circumstances.
 (2) An ordinary rule may apply generally throughout New Zealand or within a specified part or parts of New Zealand.
-(3) The commencement of an ordinary rule may be wholly suspended until it is applied by the Minister by notice in the Gazette.
+(3) The commencement of an ordinary rule may be wholly suspended until it is applied by the Minister by notice (see subsection (8)).
 (4) An ordinary rule may—
   (a) require or provide for a matter to be determined, undertaken, or approved by the Agency, the Director, or any other person, and empower the Agency, the Director, or any other person to impose requirements or conditions on the performance of activities:
   (b) specify standards, procedures, and requirements for the purposes of the rules: